schan93/reddit-reader/README.md

 This application is designed to let a user add or delete subreddits for their viewing pleasure.
 They can also see the posts related to those subreddits.

+## Prerequsites
+Please have npm and node installed.

 ## Setup

 Clone the repository and navigate into it.
-Once inside, type npm install to install all necessary modules related to the application.
+Once inside, type npm install -g serve.
+This will install the serve command so you can see the application running properly.

 ## Running the application